 • Thickening cervical mucus to prevent sperm from entering your uterus

 • Inhibiting sperm from reaching or fertilizing your egg

 While there’s no single explanation for how Mirena works, most likely, the above actions work together to prevent pregnancy for up to 5 years.

 Mirena does not protect against HIV or STDs.

 As soon as Mirena is placed in your uterus by your healthcare provider, it starts releasing small amounts of the hormone levonorgestrel into your uterus to provide continuous birth control for as long as you want, for up to 5 years.

 Mirena and hormones

-Mirena is estrogen-free.
-It releases small amounts of levonorgestrel, a progestin hormone found in many birth control pills, locally into your uterus at a slow and steady rate.
-Only small amounts of hormone enter your blood.
+Mirena releases small amounts of levonorgestrel, a progestin hormone found in many birth control pills, locally into your uterus at a slow rate.
+Because of this, only small amounts of the hormone enter your blood.
 Mirena does not contain estrogen.